-- -The use of Learning Management Systems (Canvas and Google) continues to increase. - -Administrators consistenly monitor the implementation of strategies outlined in their Campus Improvement Plans. - -Each campus schedules faculty, grade, and subject level meetings to provide appropriate communication to all staff. - -Campus principals and assistants perform Eduphoria Learning Walks each 9-weeks to provide growth specific feedback to teachers. - -Campus principals and assistants monitor Skyward Gradebook to ensure an appropriate number of grades are assigned. - -Periodic principal and director meetings are scheduled by the Superintendent. - -Tutorials are offered for students at all campuses both during and after school hours.
+- -The use of Learning Management Systems (Canvas and Google) continues to increase. - -Administrators consistenly monitor the implementation of strategies outlined in their Campus Improvement Plans. - -Each campus schedules faculty, grade, and subject level meetings to provide appropriate communication to all staff. - -Campus principals and assistants perform Eduphoria Learning Walks each 9-weeks to provide growth specific feedback to teachers. - -Campus principals and assistants monitor Skyward Gradebook to ensure an appropriate number of grades are assigned. - -Periodic principal and director meetings are scheduled by the Superintendent. - -9-Week Campus Reviews are conducted by the assistant superintendent and campus admin. teams.